findify/flink-adt/README.md

 * make artifacts available on maven for different Flink versions.
 Currently only 1.9 is supported, but it may also work with other versions.
 * not all Scala and Java types are supported out of the box.

+Issues:
+* as this project relies on macro to derive TypeSerializer instances, if you're using IntelliJ, it may highlight your code with red, hinting that it cannot find corresponding implicits.
+And this is fine, the code compiles OK.

 ## Usage

 Build artifacts are not yet available, as everything is still very experimental.